brutella/hkcam/README.md

 If you want to create your own surveillance camera, you can run `hkcam` on a Raspberry Pi ($25) with attached camera module ($20).

-#### Pre-configured Rasbian  Image
+#### Pre-configured Raspbian  Image

-You can use a pre-configured Rasbian Stretch Lite image, where everything is already configured.
+You can use a pre-configured Raspbian Stretch Lite image, where everything is already configured.

 You only need to

-1. download the [Rasbian image](https://github.com/brutella/hkcam/releases/download/v0.0.3/rasbian-stretch-lite-2018-11-13-hkcam-v0.0.3.gz) and copy onto an sd card
+1. download the [Raspbian image](https://github.com/brutella/hkcam/releases/download/v0.0.3/raspbian-stretch-lite-2018-11-13-hkcam-v0.0.3.gz) and copy onto an sd card

 2. install [Etcher.app](https://www.balena.io/etcher/) and flash the downloaded image onto your sd card.
 <img alt="Services" src="_img/etcher.png?raw=true"/>